Guide to Work, Study, Travel and Living Abroad

 The small melons of the region are famous and are a great treat.

-2. Drive through Cathar country, especially the lands including and south of Bezier, Narbonne, and Carcassonne.
-Make a special visit to the Magdalene chapel in Renne-le-Chateau, near Couiza, to absorb Mary Magdalene’s legacy in the south of France.
-Lunch in the town square in Limoux after stopping at a couple of surrounding vineyards that specialize in La Blanquette de Limoux, a vibrant white wine unique to the region.
-Limoux’s market day is Friday.
+2. Drive through Cathar country,especially the lands including and south of Bezier, Narbonne, and Carcassonne.
+Make a special visit to the Magdalene chapel in Renne-le-Chateau, near Couiza, to absorb Mary Magdalene's legacy in the south of France.
+Lunch in the town square in Limoux after stopping at a couple of surrounding vineyards specializing in La Blanquette de Limoux, a vibrant white wine unique to the region.
+Limoux's market day is Friday.

-4. Visit the Minervois wine region, south and west of Montpellier, walking slowly amidst the vineyards and stopping for tastings at places advertised roadside as open to the public.
+4. Visit the Minervois wine region, south and west of Montpellier.
+Walk.
+Stroll through the vineyards and stop for tastings at places advertised on the roadside as open to the public.

 Some Local Culinary Fundamentals